Siddhi

 3. The power of these siddhis diminishes with each use and eventually disappears.

-These siddhis are equally harmful for those who see or obtain benefit from these.
+These siddhis are equally harmful for those who see the performance of miracles using these powers or benefit from these.

 The rationale is simple: when ordinary material beings, experience the miracle of these psychic powers, they consider the yogi (i.e. the possessor of these siddhis) to be equal to God, thereby developing faith in the yogi and following his teachings.
 This wrongful assumption and faith ultimately leads to the aspirant’s spiritual downfall.

-Thus, one should realize that sattvik mode is also a mode of maya, and all these sattvic siddhis are material powers.
+Thus, one should realize that sattvik guna is also a mode of maya, and all these sattvic siddhis are material powers.

 1. The possession of these mystic powers creates uneasiness even in the hearts of the yogis.